SophieDeBenedetto/stream_chat/blog.md

 end
 ```

-This time around, we call `stream_insert` with no additional options.
+This time around, we call `stream_insert/4` with no additional options.
 In this case, the resulting LiveStream struct in socket assigns will look something like this:

 ```elixir
 streams: %{